Monjon: Distribution and habitat

-The species is present in the Charnley River–Artesian Range Wildlife Sanctuary in the Kimberley region of WA.
+The species is present in the Charnley River–Artesian Range Wildlife Sanctuary in the Kimberley region of Western Australia.

 Ecology

 The species retires to caves or other cavities amongst the sandstone.
 The diet is primarily composed of grasses and ferns.

 The breeding period is assumed to be year-round, with most births occurring during the northern wet season.

 Petrogale burbidgei is listed as near threatened, partly because of the small size of its known range.